 What can I do to help my child transition to college?

-How do I help my homesick student?
+How do I help my homesick child?

 How does the Brandeis Counseling Center bill for therapy?